AngelProg/Metacritic-Game-Finder/README.md

 # Metacritic-Game-Finder
+The statement describes a project designed to search for information on the approximately 13,000 games available on Metacritic.
+Metacritic is a popular website that aggregates reviews of media products, including video games, assigning each a "Metascore" based on the weighted average of critics' reviews.
+However, as of now, Metacritic doesn't offer an official API (Application Programming Interface) for developers to access this data programmatically.

-It is a project that can search for all the 13k games available in Metacritic.
-It not only can get a list of all games, but it can also get the metascore, the reviewers name, score, review and date of the review.
+Given the absence of an official API, this project serves as a workaround solution to retrieve information about games from the Metacritic database.
+It not only gathers a comprehensive list of games but also extracts detailed information such as the Metascore, the names of reviewers, their individual scores, the review text, and the date of each review.

+By developing this project, developers can access valuable data from Metacritic's extensive game database, enabling them to analyze trends, compare games, or integrate this information into their own applications or platforms.
+Despite the lack of an official API, this solution allows users to harness the wealth of data available on Metacritic for various purposes.